Quasi-periodicity in relative quasi-periodic tori

-If the reduced system has either periodic flow \cite{hermans,fasso-giacobbe,CDS} or is Hamiltonian \cite{Zung} then, under suitable hypotheses on the group, the unreduced system turns out to be integrable as well, but this is otherwise not always true \cite{Zung,jovanovic}.
-Because of certain specificities of this problem, which are related to the global structure of the fibration by invariant tori, we prefer deferring this study to a separate work.
+This is indeed the case considered in references \cite{zenkov,Zung} when the reduced dynamics is quasi-periodic and in references \cite{hermans,fasso-giacobbe,CDS} when the dynamics is periodic.
+Our technique is applicable to study such a case but, because of certain specificities of this problem---which are related to the global structure of the fibration by invariant tori---we prefer deferring this study to a separate work.